acanari/ACC3-GIS/README.md

 ## 🛠️ Contributing

 We welcome contributions from everyone.
 Whether it's improving documentation, adding new resources, or offering feedback, your help is appreciated!
-Check out our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the  GNU GENERAL PUBLIC License.
 See the [LICENSE](LICENSE) file for more details.

 ---